d3f4l7d/d3f4l7d/README.md

 > [!TIP]
 > See echo lines of each .sh files.

+> [!CAUTION]
+> Any act of unauthorized access could violate the laws on your country (e.g., [CFAA](https://www.justice.gov/jm/jm-9-48000-computer-fraud)).
+Any of tools here must be used on your own systems to enhance your system security (check your system's exposed port, monitor nearby wi-fi device, etc...).

 ## Core Idea

 The core idea of this webpage is that "A Fool with a Tool is still a Fool, and Only a Fool Blames a Tool".
 But if there're some problems on my codes, pull request me.